 Roofers and Asbestos Exposure

-Asbestos was a popular material in the 20th century due to its superior abilities as a lightweight, durable, inexpensive, insulating and fireproofing material.
+Asbestos was used in many products in the 20th century due to its superior abilities as a lightweight, durable, inexpensive, insulating, and fireproofing material.
 Rather ironically, it was incorporated into roofing products to make them safer.

 Roofers working with new materials are not likely to encounter asbestos.
 However, those working to maintain or demolish roofs are still at risk of exposure to the potentially deadly material.